Sidd-D-Ace/BlogVlog/ReadMe.md

 depenencies are mentioned in Pakage.json

-Some Fucntionalities are missing such as Edit, Deleting a Blog
+Some Fucntionalities are missing such as Deleting a Blog and Viewing

 Will Fix Later:)